LeifMessinger/CPP-English-Defines/README.md

 Write your own program using the `english_compiled.h` header

 Copy `english_compiled.h` to your own project's folder to use it in your own projects.
 You can rename it to something else, like `english.h` if you want.

+Type `make showEquivalent` to show what the code looks like in C++ after preprocessing.